Git Version Control Introduction

 You may need to add Git to your path

-Git revolves around several core commands:
+Git revolves around several core data structures and commands:

 Repository: the data structure of your code, including a